-North Carolina has some of the strictest drinking and driving laws ever adopted in the U.S. Known collectively as "driving while intoxicated" (DWI), motorists who violate the statute face severe penalties.
+North Carolina has some of the strictest drinking and driving laws ever adopted in the U.S. Known collectively as "driving while impaired" (DWI), motorists who violate the law face severe penalties.

 Here's how the law works.
 If you are driving a motor vehicle and you are visibly intoxicated or have a blood alcohol concentration of 0.08 percent of higher, you are violating the law.
-Typically, a state trooper will put you through a series of field sobriety tests (FSTs) to determine if you are actually impaired.
+Typically, a police officer will put you through a series of standardized field sobriety tests (SFSTs) to determine if you are actually impaired.
 You don't need a BAC of 0.08 percent or above to be arrested for a DWI.
-Bad driving and/or poor performance on FSTs can be enough.
+Bad driving and/or poor performance on SFSTs can be enough.

 A measurement of your BAC is the most common way a police officer can determine whether you're legally impaired.